soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-HistoricalStats-DestinyHistoricalStatsValue.md

 basic | [[DestinyHistoricalStatsValuePair|Destiny-HistoricalStats-DestinyHistoricalStatsValuePair]] | Basic stat value.
-pga | [[DestinyHistoricalStatsValuePair|Destiny-HistoricalStats-DestinyHistoricalStatsValuePair]] | Per game average for the statistic, if applicable weighted | [[DestinyHistoricalStatsValuePair|Destiny-HistoricalStats-DestinyHistoricalStatsValuePair]] | Weighted value of the stat if a weight greater than 1 has been assigned.
+pga | [[DestinyHistoricalStatsValuePair|Destiny-HistoricalStats-DestinyHistoricalStatsValuePair]] | Per game average for the statistic, if applicable weighted | [[DestinyHistoricalStatsValuePair|Destiny-HistoricalStats-DestinyHistoricalStatsValuePair]] | Weighted value of the stat if a weight greater than 1 has been assigned. activityId | integer:int64:nullable | When a stat represents the best, most, longest, fastest or some other personal best, the actual activity ID where that personal best was established is available on this property.

 ## Example
 ```javascript